AustralianBioCommons/gen3-dd-viz/README.md

 ```

-Then open the URL shown by Vite (http://localhost:5173).
+Open the URL shown by Vite (default is http://localhost:5173).

 ## Workspace scripts